FederatedAI/FATE/doc/tutorial/dsl_conf/dsl_conf_tutorial.md

 We can modify existing predict conf by replacing model_id, model_version and data set name with yours to make a new predict conf.
 Here we replace model_id and model_version in [predict conf](../../../examples/dsl/v2/hetero_secureboost/test_predict_conf.json)
-with model_id and model_version returned by training job.
+with model_id and model_version returned by deploy model job.

 ```json
 {